lukakobal/spaceX-app/readme.md

-Title / Short description:
+# 🚀 SpaceX Launch Info App

-✅ “Get the Latest SpaceX Rocket Launch Info – Fast & Interactive!”
+Stay up-to-date with the latest SpaceX launches with this interactive web app!

-Full description:
+## Features
-Stay up-to-date with the latest SpaceX launches with this sleek and interactive web app!
+- ✅ Mission Name – see the official name of the latest launch

-When you click the button, you instantly get:
+- ✅ Launch Date & Time – automatically converted to your local timezone
-✅ Mission Name – see the official name of the latest launch ✅ Launch Date & Time – automatically converted to your local timezone ✅ YouTube Webcast Link – watch the launch if available
+- ✅ YouTube Webcast Link – watch the launch if available

-Why choose this app?
+- ✅ Built with modern JavaScript (async/await + fetch API)
-✅ Built with modern JavaScript (async/await + fetch API)
+- ✅ Responsive design – works on desktop and mobile
-✅ Dynamic & responsive design – works perfectly on desktop and mobile ✅ User-friendly interface – clean, simple, and interactive ✅ Ready for learning & portfolio use – perfect example of API integration
+- ✅ Clean, user-friendly interface

-This mini project is ideal for:
+## How to use
-✅ Students learning JS & API integration
+1. Open `index.html` in your browser.
-✅ Freelancers wanting a quick, functional app
+2. Click the "Get Launch Info" button.
-✅ Anyone interested in space & rocket launches
+3. See the latest SpaceX launch details instantly!